 Pattern Recognition

-Shuffles aren't perfectly random.
-Dealers have habits.
-Tables have rhythms.
-I look for exploitable patterns that the math says shouldn't exist but do.
+He argues shuffles aren't perfectly random, dealers have habits, and tables have rhythms.
+He says he looks for exploitable patterns that the math says shouldn't exist but do.

 Bankroll Discipline

-My edge is small.
-To survive variance, I need massive bankroll relative to bet size. $3M buy-ins for $250K hands isn't random—it's calculated survival math.
+He says his edge is small, so to survive variance he needs a massive bankroll relative to bet size.
+He frames $3M buy-ins for $250K hands as calculated survival math, not random.

 Psychological Warfare

-Part of my edge is reading the table—not just cards.
+He says part of his edge is reading the table, not just the cards.
 Dealer fatigue, pit boss attention, other player energy.
 Human factors matter.

 Mobility

 When you get banned, move on.
 There are thousands of casinos worldwide.
-Don't fight bans—they're part of the game.
-Find new hunting grounds.
+He says not to fight bans, since they're part of the game, and to find new hunting grounds instead.

-For more on my specific approach, see The System.
+For more on what he has described publicly, see this fan summary of The System.

 Should You Try Advantage Play?